Envious-Data/Env-KB/_Firmware/README.md

 ### What is this?

-[EnvKB-FW.zip](http://github.com/Envious-Data/Env-KB/blob/main/_Firmware/EnvKB-FW.zip) is an optmized KMK firmware package, once you have flashed circuitpython to your raspberry pi pico you can drop the contents of this zip onto the "Circuitpy" drive.
+"EnvKB-FW.zip" is an optmized KMK firmware package, once you have flashed circuitpython to your raspberry pi pico you can drop the contents of this zip onto the "Circuitpy" drive.

-be sure to remove code.py and if you need or want to make adjustment to the keymap then edit main.py.
+Be sure to make sure the contents of my zip files are the only thing on your raspberry pi pico otherwise it may try to run another file and not my keyboard code.

+also there are two zips here, If you happen to have a Green PCB prototype from me then use the zip labled "prototype" otherwise use a zip matching your revision number which you can find a small triangle by the diode number to indicate revision.

 ![What your Raspberry Pi Drive Should Look Like](example.jpg)